MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-call-intelligence.md

 The call intelligence in [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] assists the sales managers in your organization to get an overview of the call center and drill-down to get call statistics for individual sales reps.
 This helps the sales managers to change the shape of the business by giving smarter coaching and enhancing sales to generate revenue.

-As an administrator, you must configure the call intelligence in your organization for sales managers to use.
-Perform the following steps to configure the call intelligence:
+You must have administrative privileges to configure the call intelligence for your organization.
+To configure the call intelligence, perform the following steps:
 1. Review the prerequisites.
 2. Create a Blob container on Azure.
 3. Configure blob container and trackers with call intelligence.
+4. Upload call recordings.

 ## Prerequisites
 Verify the following requirements before configuring call intelligence for your organization: